chrishuber/bay-area-wild-mushrooms/README.md

 <hr/>

 <p><b>Inference</b><br/>
-The fact that I was able to predict even ~17% of species at an exact level using over 30 classifiers is actually fairly amazing given the quality and amount of data I was able to harvest.
-Using a top-three species prediction using the probabilities reported by the modeling software, I was able to increase this to about 34%.
-These numbers should also be taken with a grain of salt given the unscientific nature of the gathered data and used more as a general guide than an exacting analysis tool.
+The fact that I was able to predict even 18.5% of species at an exact level using 32 classifiers is actually fairly amazing given the quality and amount of data I was able to harvest.
+Using a top-three species prediction using the probabilities reported by the modeling software, I was able to increase this to just under 40%.
+These numbers in a practical sense would be used as a general guide rather than an exacting analysis tool.
+However, I could also expand my classifications to include poisionous, medicinial, and psychoactive types and join them with images to provide something like a data-science driven field guide.
 </p>
 </div>